ArtskydJ/just-login-server-api/README.md

 		console.log(authInit.sessionId) //logs the session id
 	})

-(Suggestion: use the [Just-Login-Emailer](https://github.com/coding-in-the-wild/just-login-emailer) or my fork of the same [emailer](https://github.com/ArtskydJ/just-login-emailer) for this.)
+(Suggestion: use the [Just-Login-Emailer](https://github.com/coding-in-the-wild/just-login-emailer) or my fork of the same [emailer](https://github.com/ArtskydJ/just-login-emailer) to catch the event.)

+###api.unauthenticate(contactAddress)

+Logs a user out

+	//example here lol